Jpe230/BOTW-Save-File-Editor/README.md

 -Use Checkpoint to extract your Save File to your SD Card, name the folder "botw".
 -Open the Save Editor and select your save file slot.
 -Use DPAD UP/Down to Increase/Decrease the integer.
--Use L/R to move between objects.
+-Use L/R to move between items.
+-Press A to Commit Changes
+-Restore Save File using Checkpoint

 # Compile

 -Use LibNX

-# TO-DO
+# TODO

 -Mount within the app the save file.
 -Make backups for the save files.